pbmoses/cent8_docker_lab/README.md

     "ping": "pong"
 }

 Build your playbooks, your roles and experiment.
-Edit your inventory file to
+Edit your inventory file to your preference.